Alpine Energy is now managing its capital planning and delivery projects in one integrated solution

 Alpine Energy is now optimising its capital works programs and managing all project processes using best practice portfolio, program and project management methodologies.

-“CPD has provided us with a complete, end-to-end process in one tool,” Spackman said.
+“PLM has provided us with a complete, end-to-end process in one tool,” Spackman said.

 “From initiation to finalisation, we no longer have to step outside the software.”